 What is safer sex?

-That means enjoying intimacy while also taking responsibility for your own health and that of your partners.
-And it’s not just about condoms.
-It’s also about communication, regular check-ups, and mutual respect.
+This means: enjoying intimacy while taking responsibility for your own health and that of your partners.
+It's not just about condoms, but also about communication, prevention, and mutual respect.

-Everyone involved must feel comfortable: this is non-negotiable.
-Open conversations about protection, boundaries, and desires are part of healthy sexuality.
-Consent means: a clear yes, nothing else.
+All participants must feel comfortable; that is non-negotiable.
+Open discussions about protection, boundaries, and desires are part of healthy sexuality.
+Consent means a clear yes, nothing else.

-Sometimes risks increase, for example during sex with many different partners or under the influence of alcohol or other drugs.
-It’s important to be aware of this.
-Tips to reduce risk include:
+Sometimes the risk increases, e.g. with sex with many changing partners or under the influence of alcohol or other drugs.
+It is important to be aware of this.
+Tips for risk reduction:

 - Clear agreements with partners

-- Relying on prevention programs like Plan D
+- Rely on prevention programs like Plan D

-- Avoiding drug use—or practicing safer use (e.g., using your own equipment)
+- Avoid drug use or practice safer use (e.g. use your own equipment)

 Regular testing helps detect STIs early

-Even with the best protection, a residual risk remains.
-Regular testing helps identify and treat infections early, often before symptoms appear.
+Even with the best protection, a residual risk can remain.
+Regular tests help detect and treat infections early, often before symptoms appear.